El Kef: Etymology

 First known by the name of Sicca during the Carthaginian era, then later Sicca Veneria during the rise of Roman domination, the city has carried numerous names throughout its history: Colonia Julia Cirta, Cirta Nova, Sikka Beneria, Shaqbanariya and finally El Kef since the 16th century.

 Ancient times

 El Kef has since ancient times been the principal city of the High-Tell Mountains and of the Tunisian northwest of which it constituted, until recently, the political center, the most important religious center, and the dominant stronghold.

+The Roman colony of Sicca Veneria appears from the character of its worship of Venus to have been a Phoenician settlement.
+It was afterwards a Numidian stronghold, and under the Caesars became a fashionable residential city and one of the chief centres of Christianity in North Africa.
+The Christian apologist Arnobius the Elder lived here.

+The Roman remains include fragments of a large temple dedicated to Hercules, and of the baths.
+The ancient cisterns remain.
+There are ruins of a Christian basilica, the apse being intact and the narthex serving as a church.
+Many stones with Roman inscriptions are built into the walls of houses.

 In the early 5th century Apiarius of Sicca was a priest here, and instigated a dispute between the churches of Carthage and Rome concerning the jurisdiction of the Bishops of Africa when he appealed to the church of Rome against his excommunication by the church of Carthage.

 Around 439, invading Vandals conquered the African Romans near the coast.
-Eventually, El Kef became part of a Berber Kingdom.
+Eventually, El Kef became part of the Berber Kingdom of Dorsale.